Public Transportation Studies and Initiatives

 - Expanded bike parking with bike parking requirements for private development

-An outgrowth of the Peninsula Transit Study, the Congress Street Bus Priority Corridor Study recommends strategies and modifications to Congress Street to reduce the delay to busses and increase the accessibility to and comfort at bus stops, thus making transit a more efficient and more appealing transportation option.
+An outgrowth of the Peninsula Transit Study, the Congress Street Bus Priority Corridor Study recommends strategies and modifications to Congress Street to reduce the delay to buses and increase the accessibility to and comfort at bus stops, thus making transit a more efficient and more appealing transportation option.

-Implementation to date: The City and METRO have implemented a number of items to date:
+The City and METRO have implemented a number of items to date:

 - Placing the signals at Brown and Casco Streets in flash mode to reduce delays